Menu

 Tax Technology / IT Implementation

 We will support you in selecting, customising and implementing a tool that can, as far as possible, automatically calculate the qualified income, covered taxes, substance-based income exclusion, ETR and top-up tax using data from the ERP system.
 This enables both an IT-based completion of tax disclosure obligations (submission of Top-Up Tax Information Return per applicable unit) and a complete documentation of the compliance process as well as the modelling of tax burden effects.
 With respect to the tools, there are multiple options available (for example, SAP PaPM, SAP Analytics Cloud or AMANA GTC).
-We will support you in selecting and implementing the optimal IT tool for your requirements.
+We will support you in selecting and implementing the optimum IT tool for your requirements.

-Our Managed Service Concept for Pillar Two in close cooperation with WTS Germany
+Our Managed Service Concept for Pillar Two

 Thanks to our unique business partnering model whereby our founding member WTS Germany takes over the complete or partial group tax management, we are more familiar with in-house group tax structures than any other tax company.
 We have pioneered and established one of the most innovative tax advisory concepts on the market.
 We also apply this special expertise when advising on the subject of Pillar Two.
 We support our clients with a unique “Managed Service Concept”.
 This means that we offer an integrated Pillar Two service package from one source, which ranges from planning and control to (IT-)implementation, for companies both headquartered inside and outside of Germany.
 WTS Germany centrally manages the global tax accounting and tax technology sections and provides the overall project management, whilst the member firms from WTS Global bring dedicated local tax advisory.
 The “Managed Service Concept” is a joint endeavour between WTS Germany and WTS Global which allows companies to entrust the complete Pillar Two project to an experienced trusted advisor.